 Thelma Kilpatrick once said ‘We knew the community needed an Arts Center so people would have an outlet to the arts for participation and entertainment.
 We all cared because we loved the arts.
 We got people who were qualified in their area so that they did what needed doing’.
 She went on to say, ‘We laughed, cried, sewed, painted, scratched our heads, and WORKED- we did whatever it took to make things happen.
 We were passionate!’”

-The year is now 2012.
 The vision of the arts in the community continues to evolve with the times.
 With a Board of Directors that remains active and passionate still today, the Emanuel Arts Council will continue to provide art and cultural activities, enrichment, and education in all areas of the arts, for the general betterment and benefit of citizens of Emanuel County and surrounding areas.

 Art: The Bridge Between Dreams & Reality

 EAC: Giving citizens of Emanuel County the tools to build their own bridges!